2021 Kerrville Folk festival new folk winner

 Sam released his debut album, Finally Feeling Young, on May 14th, 2021.
 The album is reminiscent of his 70's singer-songwriter heroes, with a modern perspective.
 On the heels of the award winning opening single, 'Remind Me", Finally Feeling Young has already garnered radio airplay and critical acclaim.
 Two album tracks, Remind Me and Saying Amen, won him a place as one of the six Kerrville Folk Festival New Folk winners.
 Americana Highways writes: “He writes of subjects that others don't explore.
 Saying Amen has Robbins touching that special place Leonard Cohen went.
 This is brilliance."
 Fateau Records in the UK writes "One of the most promising new songwriters of his generation".

 A multi-instrumentalist from a young age, Sam began learning drums and piano, falling in love with guitar at age 13.
-He then started writing original music, recording his first EP during his sophomore year of high school, while playing open mics in his hometown of Portsmouth, NH.
+He then started writing original music, recording his first CD during his sophomore year of high school, while playing open mics in his hometown of Portsmouth, NH.

 Over his career, Sam has performed countless shows across the country, in theaters, house concerts, biker bars, weddings, proposals, frat parties, and everything in between.
 Sam is able to tour full time, and feels at home in both intimate listening rooms and larger venues.
 Wherever he is performing, Sam builds an intimate, easy connection with the listener, naturally creating a feeling of closeness throughout the performance.